yamcs/yamcs/docs/server-manual/mdb/loaders/xtce.rst

   | ``IncludeCondition`` and ``RepeatEntry`` are not supported.

 * | Multiple CompleteVerifiers can be declared but the success of any of them will make the command complete successfully; XTCE specifies that all of them  have to succeed for the command to be declared successful.
   | Note that when a command is completed (with success or failure), all the pending verifies are canceled.
-This means that if mutiple CompleteVerifiers are declared, the first one finishing will decide the outcome of the command.
+This means that if multiple CompleteVerifiers are declared, the first one finishing will decide the outcome of the command.